 What should I do if I can’t upgrade the firmware in a short time?

-If you are unable to immediately upgrade to the latest available firmware, please follow the following steps to minimize the risk.
+If you cannot upgrade to the latest available firmware immediately, please follow the following steps to minimize the risk.
 However, the best solution is still to upgrade to the latest available firmware.

 Remote Access to the ZyWALL (USG/UAG/VPN/ATP)

 You can also watch our video related to this topic and how you protect it.

 - If you don’t need to deliver an automatic firmware upgrade for APs through FTP, please disable the controller's FTP service.
 The AP controllers use the CAPWAP protocol as the default design to deliver such updates.

 - If it is still necessary to enable FTP service, please enable the Service Control or Policy Control features for better protection.